What is Web Application Firewall (WAF)?

 1. Network-Based WAF

-This type of firewall act on the application layer of the OSI reference model and can overlook the contents of traffic and block specific traffic according to policies.
-It can also look through the traffic to detect presence of malware or network intrusions and secure authentication and block suspicious traffic which violates policies.
+This type of firewall acts on the application layer of the OSI reference model and can overlook the contents of traffic and block specific traffic according to policies.
+It can also look through the traffic to detect the presence of malware or network intrusions, secure authentication, and block suspicious traffic that violates policies.
 Network-based Web Application Firewalls are also known as Proxy-based Firewalls.

-The biggest drawbacks for this type of WAFs are the more expensive and also require the storage and maintenance of physical equipment.
+The biggest drawbacks for this type of WAF are the more expensive and also require the storage and maintenance of physical equipment.

 2. Host-Based WAF

 Host-based WAFs may be fully integrated into the application’s software.
-It can examine the information that pass through the network and filter the traffic based on predefined rules.
+It can examine the information that passes through the network and filter the traffic based on predefined rules.

-The benefits of application-based WAF implementation are less expensive than a network-based WAF and offer more customization options.
+The benefits of application-based WAF implementation are less expensive than a network-based WAF and offers more customization options.

 However, the disadvantages of a host-based WAF are the consumption of local server resources, implementation complexity, and maintenance costs.